 Catherine joined Scottish Canals as CEO in June 2018.
 She has worked in a variety of sectors, from financial services and manufacturing to retail and is a respected and competent leader with a wide range of relevant commercial and public sector experience.

-Catherine joins us at an important time in Scottish Canals’ journey as we become one of the nation’s leading tourism and regeneration organisations, delivering diverse public value to the people of Scotland.
+Catherine joined us at an important time in Scottish Canals’ journey as we have become one of the nation’s leading tourism and regeneration organisations, delivering diverse public value to the people of Scotland.

 Susan Aitken, Leader of Glasgow City Council

 Susan Aitken has been Leader of Glasgow City Council since May 2017 and is the first SNP Leader of the Council.
 For her work to deliver equal pay justice for thousands of women in the city, she was awarded Scottish Local Government Politician of the Year.